ItsJuls/LBYCPOB-FinalProject-PCCompatChecker/README.md

 - Groups are **at most 3 members** (solo is allowed).
 - **If working in a group, contributions are evaluated based on GitHub activity.** Members with no visible contribution (commits, PRs, issues, etc.) will receive a **project grade of zero**, regardless of the team's overall output.

-This means the repository itself is part of your grade — not just the code inside it.
+This means the repository itself is part of your grade: not just the code inside it.

 ---

 ## 2. Step-by-Step: Initiating the Repository

 1. **Create the repository**
-   - One member creates a **new GitHub repository** (public or private — private is fine, just add your instructor as a collaborator).
+   - One member creates a **new GitHub repository** (public or private - private is fine, just add your instructor as a collaborator).
    - Repository name convention: `LBYCPOB-FinalProject-<ShortProjectName>` (adjust prefix to your actual course code).

 2. **Add all team members as collaborators**
    - Settings → Collaborators → Add each member by GitHub username.
-   - Every member must have **push access** — no single-owner workflows where one person commits on behalf of others.
+   - Every member must have **push access** - no single-owner workflows where one person commits on behalf of others.

 3. **Initialize with the essentials**
-   - `README.txt` (proposal — see Section 3 below)
+   - `README.txt` (proposal - see Section 3 below)
    - `.gitignore` (appropriate for your language/framework, e.g., Java/Maven, Python, Node)
    - `LICENSE` (optional, but good practice for "original work" framing)